Is Solar Worth It in Missouri? (2022 Homeowner's Guide)

 Electricity Bill Savings

 Most prospective solar customers know that the most significant financial benefit of going solar is the savings they’ll enjoy on their electric bills.
 The average Missourian spends around $115.35 per month on electricity, meaning there are potential annual savings totaling $1,384.
 In time, these savings are expected to pay for your solar power system and then save you an additional $18,292 over the lifespan of the photovoltaic equipment.
-These estimated savings are based on current electricity costs, so if the cost of power continues to rise as it has historically, your total savings and return on investment could be even higher.
+These estimated savings are based on current electricity rates, so if they continue to rise as it has historically, your total savings and return on investment could be even higher.

 Lower Taxes & Access to Other Incentives

 The federal and state governments seek to incentivize homeowners to convert to solar energy and other renewable energy sources, so they provide access to some solar incentives.
 One of the most substantial incentives is the federal solar tax credit (ITC) from the federal government.
-The ITC is a credit to your federal income tax liability for the year your system is installed, and it totals 26% of your installation cost.
-In Missouri, the ITC averages around $7,071.
+The ITC is a credit to your federal income tax liability for the year your system is installed, and it totals 30% of your installation expense.
+In Missouri, the ITC averages around $8,158.
 Some additional solar incentives offered in Missouri are listed below:

 - Utility Solar Rebate Programs: Although there is no state solar incentive, some of the larger utility companies in Missouri — including Columbia Water & Light, Kansas City Power & Light and Liberty Utilities — offer rebate programs for solar PV installations.